CAcertOrg/cacert-codedocs/source/DIR-includes.rst

    The template defines the MySQL connection as a session variable :php:global:`$_SESSION['mconn']` while connecting to that database.
 It also defines the session variables
    :php:global:`$_SESSION['_config']['normalhostname']`, :php:global:`$_SESSION['_config']['securehostname']` and :php:global:`$_SESSION['_config']['tverify']`.

-   .. php:global:: $_SESSION['mconn']

-   This global variable defines the status of the database connection

-   * TRUE if a connection could be established
-   * FALSE otherwise

-   .. php:global:: $_SESSION['_config']['normalhostname']

-   This global variable defines the main CAcert-website

-   * "www.cacert.org" for production
-   * "test.cacert.org" for testing

-   .. php:global:: $_SESSION['_config']['securehostname']

-   This global variable defines the secure CAcert-website

-   * "secure.cacert.org" for production
-   * "       cacert.org" for testing

-   .. php:global:: $_SESSION['_config']['tverify']

-   This global variable defines TVERIFY

-   * "tverify.cacert.org" for production
-   * "                  " for testing

-   .. todo:: checkout what TVERIFY means, check names for test-system

    The template defines a function :php:func:`sendmail` for sending mails.

    .. php:function:: sendmail($to, $subject, $message, $from, $replyto="", \